 Home prices are rising, which means homeowners have more equity they can tap to invest in home improvements.
-No matter what your home renovation budget, you can stretch it by making smart choices in how you approach projects.
+No matter what your home renovation budget is, you can stretch it by making smart choices in how you approach projects.

 Do the Right Work Yourself

 Home improvement labor isn’t cheap, so you can save a bundle doing some of the work yourself — tackling a two-hour painting job, for example, can save you a couple of hundred dollars.
 But stick with jobs you won’t botch.
 “Homeowners can save money by doing the demo themselves and leaving the large projects to the contractors,” said Mary Riebert, a realtor based in Snow Hill, Maryland.

 Buy Salvage Materials